 Commonly known as the morel mushroom, the morchella esculenta is a species of fungus.
 Out of all of the edible mushrooms, the morel is most readily recognized and highly sought after.

-Here’s a creative drawing that features mushrooms and toad, mushrooms, and more.
-These characters are so fun to draw and also make cool tattoos.
+Here’s a creative drawing that features mushrooms, toads, and even gnomes.
+These characters are so fun to draw.
+Get creative when creating your own whimsical characters.

-Watercolor artist will enjoy recreating this simple mushroom watercolor painting.
+Watercolor artists will enjoy recreating this simple mushroom watercolor painting.
 The watercolor paint was blended so well, giving this mushroom a realistic feel.

-These mushroom were drawn as a part of a fall fungi challenge.
+These mushrooms were drawn as a part of a fall fungi challenge.
 Make drawing and painting fun by participating in monthly or seasonal challenges.

 This morel mushroom is covered with a bit of moss, giving it a unique look.
 If you enjoy painting, it would be fun to put a watercolor twist on your own art piece.

 This mushroom tutorial was actually done using gouache paint, which is similar to watercolor.
-For more gouache paintings, check out my post showcasing 18 Beautiful Gouache Paintings.
+For more gouache paintings, check out my post showcasing beautiful gouache paintings.

 Here’s a gorgeous art print that features one dozen useful fungi.
 As I’ve gotten more into exploring nature, I’ve found this printable to be so helpful.
-Get the printable from Twigs and Moth.
+Get this “one dozen useful fungi” print on Etsy.

-If you enjoy foraging mushroom, you’ll love this mushroom journal.
+If you enjoy foraging mushrooms, you’ll love this mushroom journal.
 This journal helps you keep track of the mushrooms you find in nature.
-Get the journal from Nature Walk Studio.
+Get your own mushroom journal.

 If you enjoy vintage art, you’ll love this poster that showcases a large variety of mushrooms and their scientific names (listed in French).
-Get the poster from BJM Vintage Art.
+Get the Champignons (mushrooms) poster.